 Monday through Thursday the school day ends at 3:10 pm.
 On Friday, school ends at 2:40 pm.
-Students are asked to leave the campus within 20 minutes of the end of school unless they are participating in after-school activities.

 The school building will be open and supervised daily from the end of school until 5:30 pm.
 Students are welcome to stay during that time to work on homework, read or study quietly, practice instruments, or attend school extracurricular clubs or events.
 They are expected to be generally quiet and focused on their activities; this after-school time is not for socializing or outdoor/active play.
 If individual students cannot meet the expectations for this time, they will be asked to leave the school building by 3:30 pm.